Athanasius Schneider: Liturgy

+Criticism of Pope Francis and hierarchy

-At a theological conference in Rome in December 2010, Schneider proposed the need for "a new Syllabus" (recalling the Syllabus of Errors of 1864), in which papal teaching authority would correct erroneous interpretations of the documents of the Second Vatican Council.
+At a theological conference in Rome in December 2010, Schneider proposed the need for "a new Syllabus" (recalling the Syllabus of Errors of 1864 by Pope Pius IX), in which papal teaching authority would correct erroneous interpretations of the documents of the Second Vatican Council.

-On June 10, 2019, Schneider, along with cardinals Burke and Jānis Pujats, as well as Kazakh archbishops Tomasz Peta of Astana and Jan Paul Lenga, published a 40-point "Declaration of Truths" claiming to reaffirm traditional church teaching.
+On June 10, 2019, Schneider, along with cardinals Burke and Jānis Pujats, as well as Kazakh archbishops Tomasz Peta of Astana and Jan Paweł Lenga, published a 40-point "Declaration of Truths" claiming to reaffirm traditional church teaching.
 The bishops wrote that such a declaration was necessary in a time of "almost universal doctrinal confusion and disorientation."
-Specific passages in the declaration implicitly reply to writings of Pope Francis.
+Specific passages in the declaration implicitly reply to the writings of Pope Francis.
 The declaration states that "the religion born of faith in Jesus Christ" is the "only religion positively willed by God," seemingly alluding to the Document on Human Fraternity signed by Pope Francis, which stated that the "diversity of religions" is "willed by God."
 Following recent changes to the Catechism of the Catholic Church to oppose capital punishment, the declaration states that the church "did not err" in teaching that civil authorities may "lawfully exercise capital punishment" when it is "truly necessary" and to preserve the "just order of societies."

-Amazon Synod

 In September 2019, Schneider and Burke published an 8-page letter denouncing six alleged theological errors in the working document for the Synod of Bishops for the Pan-Amazon region, and asking that Pope Francis "confirm his brethren in the faith by an unambiguous rejection of the errors."
-Burke and Schneider criticized the Synod document for its "implicit pantheism," support for married clergy, a greater role for women in the liturgy, and excessive openness to Amazonian pagan rituals and practices.
+Burke and Schneider criticized the Synod document for what they characterized as its "implicit pantheism," support for married clergy and a greater role for women in the liturgy, and excessive openness to Amazonian pagan rituals and practices.
 They asked the laity and clergy to pray at least one decade of the Rosary and to fast weekly for the rejection of such ideas over a 40-day period from September 17 to October 26.

-Second Vatican Council

-In an article dated May 31, 2020, Schneider argued that the Second Vatican Council introduced erroneous statements never before taught by the magisterium of the church.
-He also states the novelties of the Council are directly responsible for the crisis of faith experienced in the Catholic Church in the second half of the 20th century and in the 21st century.

-Society of Saint Pius X

-Schneider considers that Catholic faithful can licitly go to Masses and participate in the Churches of the traditional Society of Saint Pius X.